sunzj/Way_of_Downgrade_BOSE_QC35ii/README.md

 ```
 We can find, after finishing download image from the internet, it will reboot the devices to reset it.
 So the device will disconnect to PC.
 And when the device disconnect, there is a notification sound from windows.

-So, If we hear such notification sould, copy the old firmware files to
+So, If we hear such notification sound, copy the old firmware files to
 ```
 C:\Users\<username>\AppData\Local\Temp
 ```
 to cheat updater, then it will download the old firmware files to device and update.

 # Way of downgradebose qc35 ii firmware